-Ohio University Peer University Study, 2012
+Ohio University Peer University Study

-At the request of Ohio University's president and executive vice president & provost, the Office of Institutional Research conducted a study to update the University's set of peer universities.
+In 2012, at the request of Ohio University's president and executive vice president & provost, the Office of Institutional Research conducted a study to update the University's set of peer universities.

 A list of available data elements to use as selection criteria was developed.
 The primary sources of these variables were data collected by US News & World Report's annual college rankings survey and the National Center for Education Statistics Integrated Postsecondary Education Data System (IPEDS).
 Seventy-two variables were selected from the following categories:

 US News Peer Assessment

 Retention and Graduation Rates

 The president's executive staff and the provost's academic deans leadership group (N=24) were given an opportunity to rate the relative importance of each of the 72 variables on a three-point scale (very important=3, somewhat important=2, not important=1) in winter 2012.
 The ratings were compiled anonymously and tallied.
 Response means and frequencies were calculated, and the variables were sorted in order from most important to least important.

 The most recently-available data sets on individual universities were obtained from US News and IPEDS.
 Beginning with the 2011-12 US News data set, National University Tier 1 and Tier 2 public universities (N=172) were identified, along with data collected by US News.
 Additional IPEDS data for these 172 universities were acquired.
 Faculty compensation data for the 2011-12 year were obtained from AAUP.